sgeletta/rag-app-azure/README.md

 Before you begin, you will need to have the following software installed on your workstation.

 **Docker & Docker Compose**: The application runs in Docker containers.
-The easiest way to get both is by installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) for your operating system (Windows, macOS, or Linux).
+The easiest way to get both is by installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) for your operating system which could be either of Windows, macOS, or Linux.

 ---